gabyx/nixos-configuration/README.md

 [NixOS Installer](https://nixos.wiki/wiki/Creating_a_NixOS_live_CD) at then end out of the working NixOS.

+**Note: This setup is by far kick-ass, its more to get you started on an initial NixOS, which you then can drive further and even install on real hardware.**

 ## Prerequisites

 Some key insights to ease understanding when working through the below NixOS